MonalBarse/GoPay/README.md

 # GoPay
-GoPay is a robust banking API implemented in GoLang, designed to provide secure and efficient financial services.
+GoPay is a secure and efficient banking API built using GoLang.
+It supports functionalities such as account management, money transfers, and authentication via JSON Web Tokens (JWT).
+GoPay integrates seamlessly with PostgreSQL for data persistence and is designed with scalability and security in mind.